Magnetization Magnetic Intensity - Definition, Properties, FAQs

 Magnetic permeability is:

-What is magnetic intensity?
+What is Magnetic Intensity?

 Magnetic intensity is the portion of a material's magnetic field that is generated by an external current rather than being intrinsic to the material itself.
-It is measured in amperes per metre and is given as the vector H. H is defined as H = B/μ − M, where B is the magnetic flux density; M is the magnetization. μ is the magnetic permeability.
+It is measured in amperes per metre and is given as the vector H. H is defined as H = B/μ − M, where B is the magnetic flux density; and M is the magnetization. μ is the magnetic permeability.

 All of the substances we've looked at have magnetic qualities, and the most general description of magnetism is "a particular sort of interactions arising in between moving electrically charged particles."